zhaohuic/Docs/docs/Software/index.md

    GCCcore/10.3.0/Python/3.9.5-bare         GCCcore/11.2.0/Python/3.9.6           (D)    GCCcore/8.3.0/Python/3.7.4                 (D)    GCCcore/9.3.0/Python/2.7.18
    GCCcore/10.3.0/Python/3.9.5       (D)    GCCcore/11.2.0/protobuf-python/3.17.3        GCCcore/8.3.0/pkgconfig/1.5.1-Python-3.7.4        GCCcore/9.3.0/Python/3.8.2                              (D)
 ```
+!!! note

+    The above display message is for Lochness only.
+In Wulver, most of the appications are built based on the toolchain.
+For more details see [Toolchain](compilers.md#toolchains).
+Therefore to see available software, you need to load the toolchain first.

 To see how to load the modules (for example `Python/3.9.6`) the following command needs to used.
 ```console